 HOW TO MAKE THESE TEA RINSES:

 - Add 2-4 tea bags to 2 cups of boiled water ( this may vary depending on how much hair you have), let it steep for a few hours or over night before using!
+Use it over your hair and scalp and massage it in for few mins before you rinse it off.

 - For hibiscus, you could directly boil the flowers and use the water for rising.